mongodb/mongo-ruby-driver/spec/README.md

 OCSP connectivity tests are in `spec/integration/ocsp_connectivity.rb`.
 These test the combinations described [here](https://github.com/mongodb/specifications/blob/master/source/ocsp-support/tests/README.rst#integration-tests-permutations-to-be-tested).
-To run these tests, set `OCSP_CONNECTIVITY=1` environment variable.
+To run these tests, set `OCSP_CONNECTIVITY=pass` environment variable if the tests are expected to connect successfully or `OCSP_CONNECTIVITY=fail` if the tests are expected to not connect.
 Note that some of these configurations require OCSP responder to return the failure response; in such configurations, ONLY the OCSP connectivity tests may pass (since the driver may reject connections to servers when OCSP